kaushik0911/turbo-octo-guide/README.md

 ## CI/CD with GitHub Actions

 The workflow in `.github/workflows/main.yaml`.
 Runs pytest on every push to main.
 Builds the Docker environment.
+Add secrets in GitHub repo settings for SECRET_GITHUB_TOKEN and AIRFLOW_UID.

 ---